garystorey/use-standard-shema/README.md

 - `resetForm` - will reset the **form state** back to the initial values.
 - `validate` - a function to validate a field
 - `setField` can be used to manually set a field's value and cause validation.
+- `setError` - manually set or clear an error message for any registered field.
+Accepts either a string message, an `Error` instance, or an object with a `message` property.
 - `toFormData` -  a function to convert the returned data to web standard FormData.

 ### Dependent select fields